Blog

 read more

-It is common for many designers and engineers to think of a flexible circuit as a printed circuit board (PCB) that can bend.
-While it is true that a flex circuit and PCB perform the same electrical function, the structural and mechanical differences are significant,...
+It is common for many designers and engineers to think of a flexible circuit design as a printed circuit board (PCB) that can bend.
+While it is true that both PCBs perform the same electrical function, the structural and mechanical differences are significant, and not...

 read more